SSpeights/PowerShellGuide/pipelining.md

 ### Where-Object {...}

-Where-Object enables you to create a conditianal statement \(like an "if" statement\) to filter the output being piped to the where-object cmdlet.
+Where-Object enables you to create a conditional statement \(like an "if" statement\) to filter the output being piped to the where-object cmdlet.
 The filter itself is enclosed in {}.
 So if we take a look at the where object part of the example above -  `where-object {$_.Group -eq "Security"}`- we see that.

 * "$\_" stands for "this.object" - the result being piped into where object
 * .Group is the property being filtered \(you can look at the properties and methods with `get-verb | get-member`\)